Skip to Content

 As a missionary, you know how to learn cultures, communicate within them and build intercultural teams.
 And those are skills every international business needs.

 This list is just the start.
-Once you start digging into your ministry experiences, you’re bound to find many more transferrable skills.
+Once you start digging into your ministry experiences, you’re bound to find many more transferable skills.
 As you do, here are a few things to keep in mind.

 1. Learn the language of your desired industry.
 Part of reframing your skills means leaving behind missionary-speak and using terms that will be familiar and comfortable for the people interviewing you.
 So, read industry publications and talk with people in the industry.
 Learn their buzzwords and what they value.
 You might even make a connection that will help you find a job.